mocks-server/website/docs/guides-proxy-route-variants.md

 ];
 ```

 > This example could also be achieved adding a `GET` route with url `/users/2` before the `proxy-all` one, so it would handle the request.
-Depending of your requirements, it is in your hand to decide whether to use `filter`, the order of route variants, or a combination of all.
+Depending of your requirements, it is in your hand to decide whether to use `filter`, the order of route variants, or a combination of all of them.

 ### Modifying the host response